hdorgeval/release-checker/README.md

 - current branch is master (unreleased)
 - git tag matches version specified in the `package.json` (unreleased)

+## Warning

+> If you are running node 8 or above, and the `package.json` file has an already existing `prepublish` script, you should rename that script to `prepublishOnly` before using `release-checker`.
+>
+> - Run `npm help scripts` to get more details.

 ## Install

 - local install